 Inside his reproduction of the gas station, you can see the collection of memorabilia that Marco has collected over many years of work: the Euro Vespa emblems, many photographs from that period, documents and gadgets from the event, as well as objects and mementos that belonged to the Vespa Club Cortina and Esso Gasoline.
 Some of these memorabilia were donated by private individuals, while others were purchased around the world, from auction sites or even from Italian and European museums.

 The museum is located inside Marco's private home, so it can only be visited by appointment.
-The fastest way to contact him is using Marco "Devils" Instagram page, we recommend to write some days before your actual visit, as this is an activity that he does in his free time.
+We wrote how to contact Marco at the beginning and at the end of the article.
+We recommend writing some days before your actual visit, as this is an activity that he does in his free time.
 After the visit, in which the host will know how to make you feel absolutely comfortable, for those who wish, it will be possible to contribute to the project with a small donation.

 Eurovespa of Cortina

 The Euro Vespa is a European event that was held annually from 1954 to 2006, except for a break in the 1970s.
 It was the largest and most famous Vespa gathering in the world.
 It attracted fans from all over Europe, and even from further.
 The first place where the event was held was in "San Remo" on April 22-24 of 1955.
 Thirteen nations were present, as well as the "father" of the Vespa, Enrico Piaggio, who was made an honorary member of the Vespa Club of Europe that day.
 The detailed history of the events could be read on the official website of the Italian Vespa Club.
 The only issue is that it's written in Italian, but you may use a translator.